StevieCL/Random_Forest_Classifier_AR-/README.md

 * **n_Exploratory_data_analysis:** This notebook performs a brief chemical-statistical analysis of the data that resulted from n_Data_exploration.

-* **Data_Model:** In this notebook the data is prepared to be able to train the model; PubChem fingerprints for each compound are calculated using PaDEL software.
+* **n_Data_Model:** In this notebook the data is prepared to be able to train the model; PubChem fingerprints for each compound are calculated using PaDEL software.

-* **ML_model:** The model (Random forest classifier) is created, trained and evaluated.
+* **n_ML_model:** The model (Random forest classifier) is created, trained and evaluated.
 Many conclusions are made from what is obtained.

 ## Bibliography: